KnpLabs/KnpPaginatorBundle/README.markdown

     </div>

-As for now this is being implemented, currently it is fully functional with ORM type queries, ODM still needs improvements.
+As for now this is being implemented, currently it is fully functional with ORM type queries, ODM is not tested well.
+Also multiple paginators are not supported in same view yet.